Maxolotikashvili/Neumorphism/README.md

-# Neumorphism made with CSS and Vanilla Javascript
+# Neumorphism Waves made with HTML and CSS